 HRC has agreements with the Commonwealth of Massachusetts under the Medicaid program ("MassHealth").
 HRC has had a long-standing agreement with the Commonwealth of Massachusetts such that HRC provides care to Medicaid patients based upon fixed, prospectively determined rates.
 The contract in effect during fiscal year 2022 was negotiated during 2012 and extended through September 30, 2019 by amendments 1 - 6.
 Amendment 6 provided a two-year extension covering fiscal year 2018 and fiscal 2019, and an increase of 8.1% over the two years.
 Included in the rate increase was a net gain due to a new non-acute hospital assessment and quality program that began in 2018.
 During fiscal years 2023 and 2022, HRC achieved a net quality payment of \$992,536 and \$844,266, respectively, from the program due to its high quality of care.
 Amendment 11 to HRC's contract with MassHealth has been fully executed extending the contract through September 30, 2023 and an increase of 7% over the two years.
-Amendment 12 included a rate increase of 7% for fiscal year 2023.
-Amendment 13 included a rate increase of 7.4% for fiscal year 2024.
+Amendment 12 included a rate increase of 7% for fiscal year 2024.